Skip to content

 What about Russia seizing Western private assets?

-What about financial stability risks?
+What about financial-stability risks?

 A growing body of economic analysis argues that the precedent of allowing aggressor states to benefit financially from illegal wars poses a greater long-term threat to the international financial order than transfer does.

-Key decisions & milestones
+06Key decisions & milestones

-2022
+1. 2022

-G7 + EU
+2. Feb 2022G7 + EU

-Initial immobilization of Russian sovereign assets
+Initial immobilisation of Russian sovereign assets

-Within days of Russia's full-scale invasion, G7 nations and the EU froze approximately $300 billion in Russian central bank reserves.
-The largest concentration — roughly €190 billion — held at Euroclear in Belgium.
+Within days of Russia's full-scale invasion, G7 nations and the EU froze approximately $300 billion in Russian central-bank reserves, the largest concentration (~€190 billion) held at Euroclear in Belgium.

-Canada enacts asset seizure authority
+Canada enacts asset-seizure authority

 UNGA Resolution ES-11/5: Russia must pay reparations

-2023
+5. 2023

-Council of Europe
+6. May 2023Council of Europe

 Register of Damage for Ukraine established

-The Committee of Ministers of the Council of Europe established the Register of Damage for Ukraine, an international body to document evidence and claims for damage caused by Russia's aggression, forming the evidentiary foundation for future reparations proceedings.
+An international body to document evidence and claims for damage caused by Russia's aggression, forming the evidentiary foundation for future reparations proceedings.

-2024
+7. 2024

-EU windfall profits mechanism established
+EU windfall-profits mechanism established

-The European Council required Euroclear and other depositories to segregate windfall profits from frozen Russian assets and transfer them to the EU for Ukraine.
-Euroclear earned approximately €6.9 billion on frozen Russian holdings in 2024; close to €5 billion was directed to Ukraine across 2024–25.
+The European Council required Euroclear and other depositories to segregate windfall profits; close to €5 billion was directed to Ukraine across 2024–25.

 REPO Act signed into law

-G7 finalizes $50 billion ERA loan
+G7 finalises $50 billion ERA loan

-2025
+11. 2025

-9 Jul 2025
+12. 9 Jul 2025ECtHR

-ECtHR holds Russia responsible for human rights violations in Ukraine
+ECtHR holds Russia responsible for human-rights violations in Ukraine

-3 Dec 2025
+13. 3 Dec 2025EU

 European Commission proposes Reparations Loan

-The Commission published a proposal to use approximately €210 billion in frozen Russian cash balances as the basis for a €90 billion loan to Ukraine — repayable only if Russia pays reparations.
-Belgium resisted; the proposal was shelved at the December summit in favor of EU market borrowing.
+The Commission proposed using ~€210 billion in frozen Russian cash balances as the basis for a €90 billion loan, repayable only if Russia pays reparations.
+Shelved in favour of EU market borrowing.

-12 Dec 2025
+14. 12 Dec 2025EU

-EU enacts indefinite immobilization legislation
+EU enacts indefinite-immobilisation legislation

 International Claims Commission Convention signed

-18 Dec 2025
+16. 18 Dec 2025EU

-2026
+17. 2026

 Canada's Bill C-15 receives Royal Assent

-Canada's Budget Implementation Act (Bill C-15) received Royal Assent, including Division 18 amendments to SEMA requiring federal financial institutions to report on sanctioned property and profits in their possession.
+Including Division 18 amendments to SEMA requiring federal financial institutions to report on sanctioned property and profits in their possession.

-EU General Court
+19. Mar 2026EU General Court

 Russia's Central Bank files suit before EU's General Court

-What remains undecided
+07What remains undecided

-The principal remains untouched
+The principal remains untouched.

 No decision has been made on the use of the ~€210 billion in frozen principal in the EU, nor the remaining amounts in other jurisdictions.
-The €90 billion loan addresses Ukraine's immediate funding needs through 2027 — but the windfall profits mechanism generates only approximately €3 billion annually, insufficient to meet reconstruction needs or provide meaningful accountability.
+The €90 billion loan addresses Ukraine's immediate funding needs through 2027, but the windfall-profits mechanism generates only approximately €3 billion annually, insufficient to meet reconstruction needs or provide meaningful accountability.

-Where key jurisdictions stand
+08Where key jurisdictions stand

-The political and legislative landscape
+The political and legislative landscape.

 United States